My process for making digital look like film

 Step 15: Adjust the HSL sliders to get the color you want

-If you have the Light and Airy Preset Suite, you don’t have to worry about this, but if you don’t, here’s a general idea of what I like to do!
+If you have the Brittley Preset Suite, you don’t have to worry about this, but if you don’t, here’s a general idea of what I like to do!

 I always bring down the saturation of oranges, yellows, greens, and bring down the blues just a tad.
 I don’t typically mess with luminance too much unless I’m dealing with a tricky image.
 I also love to change the hue of the greens to look a little more blue-green instead of yellow-green!